Forest Insects and Diseases

 The Pennsylvania DCNR Bureau of Forestry collaborates with Penn State Extension to regularly produce forest health reports.
 Guided by monitoring and research, reports provide forest managers timely information on current and expected forest health stressors.

-Spring 2021 PA Forest Health Report
+Spring 2021 Pennsylvania Forest Health Report

 National Report and Risk Map